 First, familiarise yourself with editing basics:

-- Then, Theme developer for guides on theme sections
+- Then, Theme developer for guides on specific theme features

 - Finally, Tower for customisations added to your theme or new development requests.